 March 9, 2021

-If you’re feeling a little stuck, flustered, or bored, you may have what we Acupuncturists diagnose as “Qi Stagnation”.
+We’ve arrived at springtime: a time known to 5 Element Theory as an era for movement, growth, and change.
+In this season, if you’re feeling a little stuck, flustered, or bored, you may have what we Acupuncturists diagnose as “Qi Stagnation”.
 Qi stag, as its known shorthand, can show up as depression or irritability, pain or discomfort that comes and goes, a sense of bloating in the belly, PMS, or a stifled feeling in the chest or throat.

 One of the very best things you can do to treat your own Qi Stagnation is to get moving.
 Moving your body moves your Qi!
 Incorporate some cross-body arm movement or twisting motions to gently massage your Liver (the pesky culprit behind much of our Qi Stagnation) and get the Qi flowing again.
 Our best advice is to move your body in ways that feel good for you, to exert yourself enough to break a sweat, and to work out only as much as it energizes you– pushing yourself to the brink of exhaustion during work out sessions might temporarily alleviate Qi Stagnation but can bring on a whole host of what we call “Deficiency” problems.